passwdyppasswd or

 cat f1 f2 >f3f1 and f2, calling combination f3

-return to go to next page; - to back up)
+spacebar to go to next page; b to back up)

 lpr filenamepr filename on some systems)